 Purchasing your first home is a major milestone and not a decision to be taken lightly.
 It’s a huge financial commitment that can take months of preparation—searching for the right home, making an offer, going through the mortgage application process and closing on the home.
-Then you have the actual business of home ownership, which is a whole other story.
+Then you have the actual business of home ownership, which is a whole different story.

-Almost all home sales require some sort of down payment.
-Depending on loan type, down payments can range from 5 to 20% of the cost of your home.
+Many home sales require some sort of down payment.
+Depending on loan type, down payments can range from 5% to 20% of the cost of your home.
 So, for a $200,000 home, the down payment requirement could range between $10,000 and $40,000.
 In some cases, homeowners may qualify for low or no down payment loans, such as FHA loans.

-Down payments can increase the odds of getting approved for a loan and help you secure better interest rates, Randy Hopper, senior vice president of Mortgage Lending at Navy Federal Credit Union, said.
+Still, down payments can increase the odds of getting approved for a loan and help you secure better interest rates, according to Randy Hopper, senior vice president of Mortgage Lending at Navy Federal Credit Union.
 “It is, therefore, critically important to factor into your budget the source of your down payment.”

 Many lenders, agencies and nonprofits provide assistance programs and financing options that can help potential homeowners come up with their down payment.
 Be sure to shop around and research the available options.
 And when it comes time to settle on a price?
-Consider checking out this guide to help you know the best tactics for negotiating.
+Remember that negotiating the price down can help reduce how much down payment you may need.

 Strong credit is essential to securing a mortgage.
 A good credit score can help you secure a better interest rate, which can save you thousands over the life of a loan.
 The better your credit score, the better your odds of landing your dream home with a reasonable interest rate.

 Building or improving your credit takes time, and it’s best to start well before you begin touring houses.
 “Make 100% of your payments on time,” Hopper said.
 “You should avoid opening too many accounts at once.
 And always check each of your credit reports for errors.”